Thomas Music and Stuff

 Mixing was pretty straightforward and conventional.
 The vocals were sidechained to the guitars for more “visibility”.
 Vocals are, as usual, compressed to be in your face.
 Otherwise just the normal stuff, both UAD and PowerCore-plugins.
 Ask if interested in details.

-My Music: A Rodeo Story
+My Music: Rodeo Man

 Composed in 2009, this tune was first made up of three acoustic tracks: vocals, guitar and percussions.
 Later it was spiced up with some whistling, backing vocals and a bassline.
 The most important addition though was the violin, played by my workmate Jani K. It added a more real country-feel to the whole thing.
 The percussions are played using some fruits and a dishbrush-bongo -combo.